shajra/shajra-provisioning/doc/nix-introduction.md

 However, flakes are an experimental feature that users need to explicitly enable.
 Similar to the `nix` command, the inputs and outputs of flake-related subcommands might change slightly.
 Such changes have already happened.

-On top of this, because flakes are experimental, documentation of flakes is extremely fractured in the official documentation.
+On top of this, because flakes are experimental, documentation of flakes is fractured in the official documentation.
 It almost seems like the Nix developers are delaying proper documentation until there's a declaration of stability.
 A preferred alternative would be developing documentation more concurrently with the implementation, using the comprehensibility of the documentation to inform the design of the software.
 Features that are too hard to explain expose good opportunities for redesign.

 All this puts industrial Nix users in an annoying place.
 Not using flakes and instead coaching coworkers and customers on how to use Nix safely